itsy24/Twitch_Success/README.md

 ### Conclusions based on our analysis

-- Watch time increased for all streaming languages during 2020, indicating that all
+- Watch time increased for all streaming languages during 2020, indicating that
+-